Sesham Mike-il Fathima

 Sesham Mike-il Fathima is a 2023 Indian Malayalam-language comedy-drama film written and directed by Manu C. Kumar in his directorial debut.
 The film stars Kalyani Priyadarshan in the title role, alongside an ensemble supporting cast.
 The film narrates the story of Fathima Noorjahan (Kalyani Priyadarshan), a young Muslim woman from Malappuram who aspires to become a football commentator.

 The film was officially announced in September 2022.
 Principal photography began in the same month and wrapped up in November 2022.
 The music was composed by Hesham Abdul Wahab.
 The cinematography and editing were handled by Santhana Krishnan Ravichandran and Kiran Das.

-Sesham Mike-il Fathima was released on 10 November 2023 during the week of Diwali to mixed reviews from critics and declared as a box office-success.
+Sesham Mike-il Fathima was released on 10 November 2023 during the week of Diwali to negative reviews from critics and was a box office bomb.

 Plot

 Fathima Noorjahan "Pathu" is an educated young woman from a middle-class, orthodox Muslim family in Malappuram.
 Fathima's family consists of her father Muneer, mother Noorjahan, brother Asif, and grandmother.
 She has been interested in giving commentary on cartoons and live football matches since she was a child.
 One day, Fathima gets an opportunity to provide live commentary in a local football tournament through Asif.
 Fathima impresses the audience with her commentary and receives appreciation.

 Fathima's family arranges a marriage proposal for her; however, it is cancelled due to her talkative nature.
 She gets a letter to join an internship at a biotechnology lab and departs for Kochi.
-Fathima meets Ramya Aavani, a journalist who was her senior in college, and reveals her desire to pursue a career as a football commentator.
+Fathima meets Ramya Aavani, a journalist who was her senior at college, and reveals her desire to pursue a career as a football commentator.
 With Ramya's help, Fathima meets Jayesh Nair, the president of the Kerala Football Federation, to inquire about the chances of commentary in the Indian Football League (IFL).
 Fathima and Ramya meet Shaiju Damodaran and learn about Shiva Narayanan, the deputy broadcast director of the IFL.

 Fathima and Ramya meet with Sports Minister Beena Johny, but don't receive the expected help.
-Through Ramya's help, Fathima gets a job as an administrative assistant in a sports academy owned by Catherine.
+Through Ramya's help, Fathima gets a job as an administrative assistant at a sports academy owned by Catherine.
 Fathima is recommended as a commentator for the Kerala School League football tournament by Solomon Margaret, a banned football player and one of the academy's co-founders.
 When Fathima arrives at the tournament, Jayesh insults her by saying that football commentary is a male-dominated field and that a female voice will not be appropriate.

 Vijay John, a prominent member of the IFL, meets with Solomon and Fathima and tells them that he will discuss the matter with Shiva, who is arriving for the IFL organizing committee meeting.
 Fathima tries to meet Shiva on the meeting day, but Jayesh instructs the security to block Fathima.
-When Vijay tells Solomon about his helplessness, Solomon goes and beats Jayesh, who is causing all kinds of problems.
+When Vijay tells Solomon about his helplessness, Solomon goes and beats up Jayesh, who is causing all kinds of problems.
 Catherine tells Fathima how Solomon was banned by the anti-doping agency and the suspected involvement of Jayesh in the cheating.